 The simple answer is no. It’s not okay.
 It spans a whole slew of levels, creating deeper problems that will impact your life forever.

-If you still love your partner and wish to save your relationship, therapy could be a solution.
+If you still love your partner and wish to save your relationship, relationship coaching could be a solution.

-Sometimes, therapy can turn dysfunctional relationships into functional ones by helping both partners reconcile.
+Sometimes, coaching can turn dysfunctional relationships into functional ones by helping both partners reconcile.
 Read more about it here.